jamesjara/react-native-aws-iot-device-shadows/README.md

 <a name="license"></a>
 ## License
-This SDK is distributed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), see LICENSE.txt and NOTICE.txt for more information.
+This react native component is distributed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), see LICENSE.txt and NOTICE.txt for more information.

 <a name="suport"></a>
 ## Support